grafana/loki/operator/docs/operator/api.md

 <tbody>
 <tr>
 <td>
-<code>disableRecommendedLabels</code><br/>
+<code>disableRecommendedAttributes</code><br/>
 <em>
 bool
 </em>
 </td>
 <td>
 <em>(Optional)</em>
-<p>DisableRecommendedLabels can be used to remove the set of &ldquo;recommended labels&rdquo; from the generated Loki configuration.
+<p>Enabling this setting removes the &ldquo;recommended attributes&rdquo; from the generated Loki configuration.
+This will cause
-This will cause meta information to not be available as stream labels or structured metadata, potentially making queries more expensive and less performant.</p>
+meta information to not be available as stream labels or structured metadata, potentially making queries more expensive and less performant.</p>
 <p>This option is supposed to be combined with a custom label configuration customizing the labels for the specific
 usecase.</p>
 </td>